feysel-hussien/web-assignments/README.md

 Primary Functionality: **Notes**
 CRUD operations for creating, reading, updating, and deleting notes.

-Additional CRUD Feature: **Tags**
-CRUD operations for creating, reading, updating, and deleting tags associated with the notes.

 Our web application is a notes management platform that allows users to  create, organize, and edit their notes.